 Busy yourself with something new

 With the extra time you have, do something else that you enjoy or find a new way to challenge yourself.
-I personally binged on a bunch of Netflix, read dozens of books and started writing again.
+I personally binged on a bunch of Netflix, read a ton of books, picked up drawing/painting, and started writing for fun again.
 You could find a new show you like, try and beat a video game, or get ambitious and constructive and learn a new hobby, a new language or study something that interests you.

 Jump back in — slowly, and carefully